 What surprised me with In Leah’s Wake is that the voices stayed with me.
 In the past, when I finished or gave up on a story, as sometimes happens if I don’t have a clear focus, the voices vanished.
 Not so this time.
 After a publishing contract fell through at the final hour, I considered giving up, putting the novel in a drawer, but I couldn’t.
 It would have felt as though I were giving up not only on the story or on myself, also on the characters.
 I pushed through revision after revision-sticking with the novel long after everyone I knew began insisting, for my own sake, that I quit-until I finally published last year.

 Last fall, when I edited the novel for the last time-this current edition-the voices returned.
 For two months, throughout the editing process, I hung out with the Tylers.
 Now the story is finally finished.
 It was hard, especially at first, to say goodbye.
-But I’m listening to new voices now, from Nowhere to Run.
+But I’m listening to new voices now.

 You may also enjoy